Eggs, milk and sugar… these are the basic ingredients that are in a custard.

 There’s no actual eggs in that particular custard powder, however, there is a long list of additives and preservatives, which means you won’t find custard powder in my kitchen.

-MY VARIOUS ATTEMPTS AT CUSTARD BUNS
+MY PAST ATTEMPTS AT CUSTARD BUNS

 In pursuit of the perfect steamed custard buns WITHOUT custard powder, I’ve attempted numerous versions of custard bun fillings to get as close of a texture and colour to commercially sold ones.